blbadger/blbadger.github.io/memory-models.md

 The natural question to ask is how much information these cross-entropy loss values represent.
 The answer depends on our definition of information: one could define information as a Hamming metric on the tokenized output and target (input) tokens, such that the information present in the embedding is a measure of the proportion of correct tokens predicted.

 Alternatively, we can define information retention using the cross-entropy as the fraction of cross-entropy loss the model reaches over the loss of an 'informationless' model.
 In this definition we want to understand what the cross-entropy losses would be for a model with perfect information and a model with no information, and normalize our obtained losses by these values.
 A model with perfect information in its encoder will clearly obtain zero cross-entropy loss (assuming an arbitrarily powerful decoder).
-The distribution with the least Shannon information is the uniform ($\mathbf U$) distribution by definition, so we can compute the cross-entropy loss corresponding to an informationless model by simply assuming that the model exhibits a uniform distribution $\mathbf{U} \sim [0, 1)$ over token activations.
+The distribution with the least Shannon information is the uniform ($\mathbf U$) distribution by definition, so we can compute the cross-entropy loss corresponding to an informationless model by simply assuming that the model exhibits a uniform distribution $\mathcal{U} \sim [0, 1)$ over token activations.
 As our tokenizer is of size 8000, we find the following for $n$ tokens:

 $$
-H(p_0, q) = \frac{1}{n} \sum_{n} \Bbb L \left( \mathbf{U}(|t|), t \right) = 9.03
+H(p_0, q) = \frac{1}{n} \sum_{n} \Bbb L \left( \mathcal{U}(|t|), t \right) = 9.03
 $$

 where $t$ is sampled from the input distribution, or equivalently any distribution given that the reference is uniform, such that we have a range of $\Bbb L \in [0, 9.03]$ for our tokenizer.
 We can therefore define the embedding information as the complement of the fraction of our cross-entropy loss